Robot baristas and AI chefs caused a stir at CES 2024 as casino union workers fear for their jobs

 “Technology was a strike issue and one of the very last issues to be resolved,” said Ted Pappageorge, the Culinary Workers Union’s secretary-treasurer who led the teams that negotiated new five-year contracts, narrowly averting a historic strike at more than a dozen hotel-casinos on the Strip.

-Hospitality workers told The Associated Press in interviews over eight months of bargaining that they were willing to take a cut in pay while on strike to win stronger job protection against inevitable advancements in technology.
+Hospitality workers told The Associated Press in interviews over eight months of bargaining that they were willing to go on strike and take a cut in pay to win stronger job protection against inevitable advancements in technology.
 That includes technology already at play at some resorts: self check-in stations, automated valet ticket services and robot bartenders known as “tipsy robots.”

 Pappageorge said the emergence of robotics in the hospitality and service industry has been on the union’s radar for years.
-The difference now, he told The Associated Press this week, “is the combination of artificial intelligence and robotics.”
+The difference now, he told AP this week, “is the combination of artificial intelligence and robotics.”

 Experts say that breakthrough in AI technology has forced labor unions to rethink how they negotiate with companies.